 There are 10 rooms with a maximum capacity of 27 places for stays of no longer than one month.
 Access is through referral from the following organisations: the Care, Recovery and Shelter Service (SARA), the Barcelona Social Emergency Centre (CUESB) and the ABITS Agency's Social-Educational Care Service (SAS).

-This service was partly funded in 2019 with funds from the State Agreement against Gender Violence, granted by the Ministry of the Presidency, Relations with Parliament and Equality (Secretary of State for Equality).
+This service was partly funded in 2019 and 2020 with funds from the State Agreement against Gender Violence, granted by the Ministry of the Presidency, Relations with Parliament and Equality (Secretary of State for Equality).

 What does the CMAU-VM offer?

 - It provides a secure place offering respite, emotional containment and support, where the woman or person concerned is able to reflect on their situation and on the various alternatives available to them, and where they can take the necessary decisions concerning their future.